groundhoggwp/groundhogg/README.txt

 ### GROUNDHOGG IS PERFECT FOR:

-* Capturing Leads
+* Capturing leads and learning more about your customers
+* Creating marketing automation strategies
-* Sending Personalized Emails and text messages
+* Sending personalized email and text messages
 * Collecting unlimited customer data
 * Profiling subscribers
 * Automating the customer journey
-* Improving E-commerce sales
+* Improving e-commerce sales
 * Increasing membership retention
+* Sending newsletters to your list
 * And so much more...

 Groundhogg is the perfect alternative to [Infusionsoft, HubSpot, Actionetics, ActiveCampaign, ConvertKit, MailChimp and many other expensive third-party apps](https://www.groundhogg.io/comparison/).